chiragbharadwaj/site/about/index.md

 I went to junior high and high school near Princeton in what is actually quite a competitive school district.
 The demographics around my area were similar to that of Flushing, albeit with more non-minority representation.
-Kendall Park, which is part of the South Brunswick district, was about 40% Asian and Asian-American back when I was in high school.
+Kendall Park, which is part of the South Brunswick district, was about 40% Asian-American back when I was in high school.

 I graduated near the top of my class of 750 in high school in 2014 after trudging through a bunch of AP classes in mathematics and the sciences, conquering the